 For a break from the hustle and bustle of life in the capital, you can head 1,300 feet (400 meters) offshore to Ile de N’Gor in order to explore the island village and relax on the beach.

-Written by local enthusiast for Dakar hostels
+Written by Travel Expert Dakar

 Jakob Lombardi